leegengyu/vulnhub-box-walkthrough/dc-2.md

 * The host is running only the HTTP (port 80) service, where the port for this server is open.
 * Run `nmap -p- -A 10.0.2.7`:
 ![](/screenshots/dc-2/hostFullScan.jpg)
-* Looking at the services which the vulnerable VM is running, we can see a Apache httpd web server running on port 80, with the `http-title` stating that there is a redirect to `http://dc-2` which it did not follow.
+* Looking at the services which the vulnerable VM is running, we can see an Apache httpd web server running on port 80 (which is open), with the `http-title` stating that there is a redirect to `http://dc-2` which it did not follow.
+* There is also an open OpenSSH service running on port 7744 (which is open) which was not detected earlier in the `nmap` scan.
 * Open `http://10.0.2.7` on our browser and the address is indeed redirected to `http://dc-2`, but the page still fails to load.
 * Note: The `http://` prefix cannot be left out in this case, as compared to our previous attempted vulnerable VMs.
 * To solve this issue, add the entry `10.0.2.7 dc-2` to `/etc/hosts`.
 The key idea here is that for the page to properly load, the requests must reach the web server at the IP address.
 Since the IP address redirects us to `http://dc-2` initially, what we have done here is to ensure that the latter resolves to the former during the DNS resolution process.